 Zigbee rolled out their latest revision late last year: 3.0.
 I sat with Zigbee Alliance CEO Tobin Richardson right as he had arrived back in country from Europe.
 Alas, I didn’t manage to find a way to turn any jet lag to my advantage.
 (Gotta work on that…) He summed up the main contribution that this new revision brings: unification of all the profiles.
-The intent is to further, how … Read More → "Zigbee 3.0 Released"
+The intent … Read More → "Zigbee 3.0 Released"

 Chess is tough, right?
 It’s a complicated game.
 Just explaining the rules can take hours, or hundreds of pages, and that’s before you get into subtle strategies.
 Mastering chess can be the work of a lifetime.